 4.1 Approval Action Community Forum

-Following the ICANN announcement of convening an Approval Action Community Forum, the GNSO Chair will inform the GNSO Council on the details of the Community Forum.
+Following the ICANN announcement of convening an Approval Action Community Forum, the GNSO Representative to the EC Administration will inform the GNSO Council on the details of the Community Forum.

 4.2 Community Feedback

-GNSO Chair will request the GNSO Council to provide input and / or feedback from the GNSO Stakeholder Groups and Constituencies on support for, objection to, or abstention from the Approval Action under consideration to inform the Approval Action Community Forum.
-The GNSO’s input will be provided to the Empowered Community (EC) Administration by the GNSO’s Representative to the EC Administration upon the decision of the GNSO Council via a vote of simple majority to approve the input.
+GNSO Representative to the EC Administration will request the GNSO Council to provide input and / or feedback from the GNSO Stakeholder Groups and Constituencies on support for, objection to, or abstention from the Approval Action under consideration to inform the Approval Action Community Forum.
+The GNSO Council shall decide via a vote of simple majority to approve the input.
+The GNSO’s input will be provided to the Empowered Community (EC) Administration by the GNSO’s Representative to the EC Administration.
 To determine the most appropriate course of action, the GNSO Council will take into account and will be guided by the matter for approval, the anticipated timelines, the importance of the matter under consideration for the GNSO community, and other factors deemed relevant by the GNSO Council.

 4.3 GNSO Council decision to support, object to or abstain from the Approval Action